AdamGetbags/streamingQuotesTDA/README.md

-# scripts for streaming live equity, option, and futures quotes from the TD Ameritrade API.
+# scripts for streaming live equity, option, forex, futures and futures option quotes from the TD Ameritrade API.